iliachry/iliachry.github.io/pages/about.md

 ## The Journey So Far

-I'm **Ilias Chrysovergis**, a software architect/developer, researcher, and technology entrepreneur, who believes the most interesting problems are the ones everyone says are impossible to solve.
+I'm **Ilias Chrysovergis**, a software architect, XR developer, researcher, and technology entrepreneur, who believes the most interesting problems are the ones everyone says are impossible to solve.
 My path has been anything but conventional - from convincing military generals about VR's potential to building empathy-measuring applications that win global competitions.

 ## Education & Background

 ### 🎓 Academic Foundation
 - **MEng Electrical & Computer Engineering** (Honors) - Aristotle University of Thessaloniki (AUTH)
 - **MSc in Communications & Signal Processing** - Imperial College London
-- **Currently: PhD Candidate** - Advancing XR technologies for wireless communications systems
+- **Currently: PhD Candidate** - University of Thessaly

 ### 🏆 Key Achievements
 - **Multiple Excellence Awards** from AUTH Rector (2016, 2017, 2018)